renaissance-benchmarks/renaissance/CONTRIBUTION.md

 - `renaissance-core`: these are the core APIs that a benchmark needs to work with, such as the runtime configuration, the benchmark base class or the policy.
-- `renaissance-harness`: this is the overall suite project, which is responsible for parsing the arguments, loading the classes, and running the benchmark.
+- `renaissance`: this is the overall suite project, which is responsible for running the harness, parsing the arguments, loading the classes, and running the benchmark.
 - a set of projects in the `benchmarks` directory: these are the individual groups of benchmarks that share a common set of dependencies.
 A group is typically thematic, relating to